The Legend of Zelda: Skyward Sword

 ...Technically there is time to admire it, just not now.

 It's possible that both of these differences are due to translators interpreting the original Japanese differently.
-In this case, it would seem that the EU translation is more literal than the US version.
+In this case, it would seem that the European translation is more literal than the North American version.

 |The Legend of Zelda series|